gardenlinux/gardenlinux/docs/how-to/installation/on-premises/iso.md

 ## Disk Layout and Bootloader

-The installation creates a GPT partition table with EFI (510 MiB, FAT32) and ROOT (remaining space, ext4) partitions.
+The installation creates a GPT partition table with EFI (510 MiB, VFAT) and ROOT (remaining space, ext4) partitions.
 The bootloader is firmware-dependent: syslinux for Legacy BIOS, systemd-boot for UEFI.

 For full details on the partition layout and bootloader configuration, see [Disk Layout and Bootloader](/how-to/installation/on-premises/disk-layout.md).